flatscrew/rasterflow-docs/content/2.operations/compositors/piecewise-blend.md

 ---
 title: Piecewise Blend
-description: "Blend a chain of inputs using a mask"
+description: "Blend a chain of inputs using a mask."
 links:
   - label: "gegl:piecewise-blend"
     to: "https://gegl.org/operations/gegl-piecewise-blend"